ScottDuke/backend-tech-test/Readme.md

 - namespace routes so instead of `/search` it would be `/api/v1/search`
 - return results in either xml or json
 - Improve scope names
+- Model validation to stop same video uid from being added for example

 # The Test
 We have the following JSON file hosted on S3 that contains some metadata about videos of Sofar performances: